Rewrite A Sentence Without Changing The Meaning

 An auctioneer will auction the house on Saturday.

-In this example, it doesn’t make sense to rewrite the sentence and use the active form because it creates unnecessary repetition.
+In this example, rewriting the sentence and using the active form makes no sense because it creates unnecessary repetition.

 Simplify complex sentences